alinski29/Stonks.jl/README.md

 ## **Features**

 - Designed to work with several APIs in an agnostic way, where several APIs are capable of returning the same data.
-- Comes with a pre-defined data model (types), but you're free to [design your own types](#create-api-endpoints-for-your-custom-models).
+- Comes with a pre-defined data model (types), but you're free to [design your own types](#create-api-resources-for-your-custom-models).
 - Store and update data locally with ease using the [`FileStore`](#persisting-data), which can work with [any file format](#plug-in-any-data-format).
 Supports data partitioning, writes are atomic, schema validation on read and write.
 Incrementally update everything in your datastore with just one function.
-- Batching of multiple stock tickers if the API endpoint allows it, thus minimizing the number of requests.
+- Batching of multiple stock tickers if the API resource allows it, thus minimizing the number of requests.
 - Asynchronous request processing.
 Multiple requests will processed asynchronously and multi-threaded, thus minimizing the network wait time.
 - Silent by design.
 The main exposed functions for fetching and saving data don't throw an error, making your program crash.
 Instead, it will return the error with an explanative message of what went wrong.
 ---